Genealogical Expansions of Positive Fredholm Operators via a Reference-Point Method: Application to simple integral projection models at discrete time

 \subsection{Initial population dependence and expected contribution steps}

-Building on the previous section, the numerator \(\langle v_0, P_0 \rangle_{x}\) of the expansion coefficient in \eqref{asympt2}---the pairing of the reproductive value \(v_0\) with the initial population \(P_0\)---quantifies the dependence of a future state \(y\) on the initial distribution \(P_0(\cdot)\):
+Building on the previous subsection, the numerator $\langle v_0, P_0 \rangle_{x}$ of the expansion coefficient in \eqref{asympt2}---the pairing of the reproductive value $v_0$ with the initial population $P_0$---quantifies the dependence of a future state $y_0$ on the initial distribution $P_0(\cdot)$:

-To analyze \(\langle v_{0},w_{0}\rangle\), the pairing of the reproductive value with the stable population distribution, we establish the following theorem.

-\begin{theorem} Let \(\Gamma_{m}^{*}(y_0,x)\) satisfy \eqref{aefi1} and \(\Gamma_{n}(x,y_0)\) satisfy \eqref{efi1}.
+\begin{theorem} Let $\Gamma_{m}^{*}(y_0,x)$ satisfy \eqref{aefi1} and $\Gamma_{n}(x,y_0)$ satisfy \eqref{efi1}.
 Then

 \end{theorem}